Top Five Fern Plants For Indoors

 Ferns plants are extensively used for landscaping purposes in gardens and yards.
 Their ability to survive and adapt to local conditions has made them popular houseplants.

-Boston Fern- It is one of the most popular ferns that are used as houseplants.
+Boston Fern- It is one of the most popular ferns used as houseplants.
 It has beautiful arching fronds that fall gracefully from hanging baskets or containers.
 Boston fern is not fussy at all, and you can grow them indoors without much hassle.
 It does well in moist and rich soil.
 Place them where they can get indirect light.

 Sword Fern- Sword fern has its name because its fronds are pointed and triangular and resemble swords.
 It is a fast-growing fern plant and does not require as much water as the other varieties.
-It is a type of Brake fern, and its requirements are pretty similar to those of other Brake ferns.
+It is a type of Brake fern, and its requirements are similar to those of other Brake ferns.